 Co-author Dr David Roy from the NERC Centre for Ecology & Hydrology added, “The delayed recovery of butterfly populations is worrying given that severe summer droughts are expected to become common in some areas of the UK, for example, South East England.
 If populations don’t recover by the time the next drought hits, they may face gradual erosion until local extinction.”

-The research was published in the journal Ecography on 31 October 2012.
+The research will be published in the journal Ecography on 31 October 2012

 Affiliations: (1) NERC Centre for Ecology & Hydrology, UK; (2) Butterfly Conservation.

 Ecography has an Impact Factor of 4.188.
 In 2011 the journal ranked 4/37 (Biodiversity Conservation); 26/134 (Ecology) in the ISI Journal Citation Reports Ranking

 Funding: The data used in the study are from the UK Butterfly Monitoring Scheme (UKBMS).
 UKBMS is a partnership between Butterfly Conservation and the Natural Environment Research Council, Centre for Ecology & Hydrology.
 The UKBMS is co-funded by a consortium of government agencies, including Defra, the Countryside Council for Wales, Forestry Commission, Joint Nature Conservation Committee, Natural England, Northern Ireland Environment Agency and Scottish Natural Heritage.
 We are grateful to all the recorders who contribute to the UKBMS.